Capel Boake

 Doris Boake Kerr (29 August 1889 at Summer Hill, Sydney – 5 June 1944 at Caulfield, Victoria) was a writer who published using the pseudonyms Capel Boake and Stephen Grey.

 Her publishing career began with a story appearing in the Australasian in January 1916.
-Other stories and stories appeared in the Victorian School Paper.
-She wrote four novels:
+She later published a number of other stories in publications such as The Weekly Times, The Bulletin and The Herald.